Measuring Diagnostic Test Performance Using Imperfect Reference Tests: A Partial Identification Approach: Identification

-In a study population in which all participants are either healthy or diseased, either $\theta_1$ or $\theta_0$ is undefined.
-The assumption is implicitly found in diagnostic test performance studies measuring sensitivity and specificity.
-Assumptions \ref{reference_performance_assumption} and \ref{prevalence_assumption} jointly imply that $P(t=1)\in(1-s_0,s_1)$.
+The assumption is implicitly found in all diagnostic test performance studies measuring sensitivity and specificity, since it is necessary for them to be defined.
+Assumptions \ref{reference_performance_assumption} and \ref{prevalence_assumption} imply that $P(r=1)\in(1-s_0,s_1)$.
 If the condition fails, at least one of the two assumptions are refuted.

-If in addition to the assumptions above one maintains that $t\independent r|y$, then $(\theta_1,\theta_0)$ are point identified (\citet{gart1966comparison2}, \citet{staquet1981methodology}, and \citet{zhou2009statistical}).
+If one additionally maintains that $t\independent r|y$, then $(\theta_1,\theta_0)$ are point identified (\citet{gart1966comparison2}, \citet{staquet1981methodology}, and \citet{zhou2009statistical}).
 However, it is well established that conditional independence is generally untenable (\citet{valenstein1990evaluating}, \citet{hui1998evaluation} and \citet{emerson2018biomarker}).
 Dependence may arise $t$ and $r$ are physiologically related, such as when they rely on the same type of sample or measure the same quantities.
 For example, tine and Mantoux tests may be dependent since they both rely on the antibody reaction to tuberculin (\citet{vacek1985effect}), and direct immunoassay and culture swab tests for \textit{Group A streptococci} may be related since they rely on the same type of sample (\citet{valenstein1990evaluating}).
 Since $y$ is unobserved, the dependence structure is latent, and multiple structures may be consistent with the data distribution $P(t,r)$.
 This leads to a possibly non-singleton set of values $(\theta_1,\theta_0)$ that are consistent with the data, called the identified set.
 We would first like to learn this set without imposing any assumptions on the statistical dependence structure between $t$ and $r$ conditional on $y$.
 Additional assumptions on the possible dependence structures may then be used to reduce the size of the identified set, as shown in \Cref{misclassification_assumptions_sect}.